How to Sync Your Chrome Browsing History on Windows 10

 - Once you're signed into your Microsoft account, swipe right to your news feed and press the Timeline tab.
 Here, you should see the Chrome tabs you viewed on your Windows 10 PC or tablet.

 Microsoft confirmed to Laptop Mag that you can't sync Chrome browsing history from an Android smartphone to a Windows 10 PC because Google does not support extensions on its mobile browser app.
+We've also got instructions for how to enable Chrome's dark mode too.

 Credit: Laptop Mag